Nelson Mandela World Human Rights Moot Court

 - Motivation and dedication to work hard.

 The Nelson Mandela World Human Rights Moot Court Competition lasts over one semester.
-These were the main deadlines for the 2020 edition:
+These are the main deadlines for the 2023 edition:

 - earn up to 18 ECTS for successful participation in the Moot Court;